-- Initial adjustment of the fan speed for cooling, heating and recirculation fan must be done with all dampers in the open position, to verify maximum load capacities. - To find outlet CFM: Multiply Knots by 4.2 for HE and by 2.2 for 2" Multiply FPM by 0.042 for HE and by 0.022 for 2"
+- Initial adjustment of the circuit board for cooling, heating and recirculation fan must be done with all dampers in the open position, to verify maximum load capacities. - To find outlet CFM: Multiply Knots by 4.2 for HE, and 2.2 for 2" Multiply FPM by 0.042 for HE and 0.022 for 2" - As the circuit board takes up to 30 seconds to adjust to changes in duct pressure, the use of slow acting electronic dampers is suggested for proper operation of the circuit board.